ricamgar/Dagger2Codelab/README.md

 Scopes in Dagger2 is the mechanism to keep single instances of classes as long as their scope exist.

-In this section we will create the scope `@ApplicationScope` to create instances which will live as long as the Application object.
-This Scope is similar to use the `@Singleton` annotation.
+In this section we will create the scope `ApplicationScope` to create instances which will live as long as the Application object (singleton).

-We will extend the scopes mechanism on Part 5.

-To create a Scope we need to define an Interface.
+To create a Scope we need to define an Annotation.
 We will create it under `di/scopes` directory.
+We could use the `Singleton` Annotation as well (since it's the same implementation), but for readability and the `learning-factor` we create our own.

 ```java
 @Scope